hellmarbecker/blog/_drafts/new-in-druid-29-exporting-query-results.markdown

 when the query finishes, check the export directory and voilà - the csv file is there

+note: the target directory has to be empty, else you get an error message

 this also works for export to [S3](https://druid.apache.org/docs/latest/multi-stage-query/reference/#s3)

 ## Learnings